BP-Feral/League-Toolbox/README.md

 ### Discord or email
 Send me a direct message at `Rioter Neeko#0646` / `rioterneeko` or join my server using [this server invite](https://discord.gg/xcEYBpn2k2).

-You can also send me an email at mihai.pricbo@yahoo.com if DIscord is not an option.

 ## FaQ
 When will it be released?
 > It's already released, but we still need to test it.
 Feel free to report any issue.